stitchoneill/Advanced-Dashboard/README.md

 ### 5. Open the Dashboard

-Open `Index.html` in your browser manually or via Live Server extension (for best experience).
+Open `Index.html` in your browser manually.

 ---